 Strong PAID project proposals will be based on a conceptual framework that is linked to the proposed strategies and project objectives and goals.
 The description of the project should inform the reviewers about the specific issues that will be addressed over the course of the project, the understanding about why those issues exist, and the ways in which the proposed project will address these issues.
+All PAID projects may include research components.
+The following section provides guidance specific to PAID-Research projects.

-PAID-Research
+Additional Guidance for PAID-Research Projects

-PAID-Research projects must be grounded in theory and must advance our scientific understanding of issues related to women's advancement in STEM academic careers.
+PAID-Research projects must be grounded in theory and must advance our scientific understanding of issues related to women's retention and advancement in STEM academic careers.
 PAID-Research proposals must be rigorous studies grounded in social science theory and literature.
-The results of the study should be expected to be of sufficient significance to merit peer-review and publication.
+The results of the study should be expected to be of sufficient significance to merit peer review and publication.
 It should be clear in the proposal which team members and/or consultants will undertake the study and their relevant qualifications and skills.

-Levels of analysis in PAID-Research projects may include (but are not limited to) individuals, groups and institutional types.
-Disciplinary perspectives may include (but are not limited to) the social, behavioral and economic sciences, public administration, computer and information sciences, decision and management sciences, and complexity sciences.
+Levels of analysis in PAID-Research projects may include, but are not limited to individuals, groups and institutional types.
+Disciplinary perspectives may include, but are not limited to the social, behavioral and economic sciences, higher education administration, computer and information sciences, decision and management sciences, and complexity sciences.
 Research methods may span a broad variety of qualitative and quantitative methods, including (but not limited to) archival analyses, surveys, simulation studies, experiments, organizational ethnographies, comparative case studies, and network analyses.

-A PAID-Research proposal must include: 1) the disciplinary and conceptual framework for the study; 2) a discussion of the theory or theories grounding the research and the testable hypotheses; 3) the proposed methods to test the hypotheses; 4) the expected findings; and 5) to what extent the results and data will be disaggregated for multiple characteristics such as race, ethnicity, sexual orientation, disability, foreign-born or foreign-trained, in addition to gender.
+A PAID-Research proposal must include information relevant to the study, such as: 1) the research question; 2) the disciplinary and conceptual framework for the study; 3) a discussion of the theory or theories grounding the research and the testable hypotheses; 4) the proposed methods to test the hypotheses; 5) the expected findings; and 6) to what extent the results and data will be disaggregated for multiple characteristics such as race, ethnicity, sexual orientation, disability, foreign-born or foreign-trained, in addition to gender.